 Dig out your favorite saute pan because today you're learning how to pan fry chicken tenders in just a few minutes!
-These keto chicken tenders are a great way to enjoy the crisp of traditional chicken tenders without all of the carbs.
+These pan seared chicken tenders are a great way to enjoy the crispiness of traditional chicken tenders but healthier.

 Made without breading, these pan fried chicken tenders are juicy and crisp without weighing you down.
 Perfect for a weeknight dinner or a quick and healthy lunch.